ayovev/retirement-fund-tracking-app/README.md

+To seed database with mock data:

+`cd` into root directory of project

+`mongoimport --db retirement --collection funds --file "server/src/data/mock.json" --jsonArray

+This sets us up to be able to just use a MongoDB and we won't have to change any code to switch to and from dev / staging / prod.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>